 Art and the Self features and celebrates the work and artists of Studio A, and the achievements possible when using art as a vehicle to create a new self.
 Their approach and practice is like that of any artist.
 They grapple with formal issues of composition, color, design, and content.
 They share their work and ideas and give each other feedback.
-Their goal is to be professional working artists, and their success is evident.
-We congratulate them and the Studio A staff for their focus, determination, and perseverance toward the goal of adding their voices to the world of art.
+Their goal is to be professional working artists, and their success is certainly evident.
+We congratulate them for their focus, determination, and perseverance toward adding their voices to the world of art.

 — Stephen De Fronzo, Art Director, Gateway Arts

 This exhibition was supported in part by a grant from the Brookline Commission for the Arts, a local agency which the Massachusetts Cultural Council, a state agency, supports.